property transfer tax and exemptions bc canada infographic

 The buyer can transfer the right to purchase the property to a related individual (brothers and sisters not included) before the property is registered at the land title office without incurring the PTT.

-The same rule for PTT also applies to the foreign buyers buying a pre construction condo.
+The same rule for PTT also applies to the foreign buyers buying a pre-construction condo.

 Click here to view details of Property Transfer Tax on Pre-sold Strata Units.